About the course

 - innovation in the performing and digital arts

-Recognised internationally as a leader in education research with a global outlook, we provide the right environment for our researchers and research students to make real progress and generate real world impact.
-Our research is leading the way in areas like:
+Recognised internationally as a leader in education research with a global outlook, QUT provides a rich intellectual environment for our researchers and research students to investigate and address problems with real-world impact.
+Our research in education is leading the way with concentrations of excellence across two research centres and four research groups in areas like:

 - behavioural neuroscience and mental health